 Device Registration

-Registering a device links the API key to a specific phone, computer, or server.
-This prevents stolen or exposed keys from being used on untrusted devices.
+Registering a device links the API key to a specific phone, computer, or in the case of the API a server.

 By using POST /device-server, bunq ensures that only pre-approved machines can make API calls.
 This approach is crucial in banking, where unauthorized access could lead to financial fraud.
 Unlike simple API keys, this extra layer significantly reduces attack surfaces by restricting access to known, registered devices.